To those of you already using social media holidays in your social media marketing plan, we salute you!

 August 12: International Youth Day #YouthDay

-International Youth Day on August 12 is a holiday created by the United Nations (UN) in order to bring awareness to cultural and legal matters around youth.
+International Youth Day was created by the United Nations to bring awareness to cultural and legal matters around youth.

-Honor youths with imaginative and fresh content that'll speak to the hearts of young people.
+Honor youth with imaginative and fresh content that'll speak to the hearts of young people.

-Well… by bringing awareness to the issues they seem to care about the most, such as freedom, diversity, mental health, and so on and so forth.
+Well … by bringing awareness to the issues they seem to care about the most, such as freedom, diversity, and mental health.

 August 16: National Tell A Joke Day #NationalTellAJokeDay